EAWF/BTC-Toolbox/README.md

   - where:
     - "m" is the root level.
       - This is the 256 bit cryptographically secure random Master private key) that ***IS*** the HD wallet.
-        - The BIP39 backup mnemonic seed is generated from this number as a wallet backup scheme.
+        - NOTE: The BIP39 backup mnemonic seed is generated from this number as a wallet backup scheme.
     - "CT'" is is the "CoinType"(defined as the "Purpose"), and is the private key derived from the master private key with the index of 0x8000000XX.
       - the derivation index values(XX) can be:
         - "44'" for xpub origined addresses (0x8000002C)